All Episodes

 Linda, can you check that?

-Cotton of Congress is what he says.
+Cotton to Congress is what he says.

 I mean, his life story is phenomenal.

-His mama's sweetheart, his family just all sweethearts.
+His family, just all sweethearts.

 I mean, they're just wonderful people.